 (b) In accordance with the timing requirements of each Bilateral Agreement, the Relevant E&W Transmission Licensee will supply to each E&W User a copy of its Local Safety Instructions relating to the Transmission side of the Connection Point at each Connection Site, or in the case of OTSUA a copy of its Local Safety Instructions relating to the Transmission side of the Transmission Interface Point at each Transmission Interface Site.

-(c) Prior to connection the Relevant E&W Transmission Licensee and the E&W User must have approved each other's relevant Local Safety Instructions in relation to Isolation and Earthing.
+(c) Prior to connection, the Relevant E&W Transmission Licensee and the E&W User must have approved each other's relevant Local Safety Instructions in relation to Isolation and Earthing.

 OC8A.4.1.2 Either party may require that the Isolation and/or Earthing provisions in the other party’s Local Safety Instructions affecting the Connection Site (or, in the case of OTSUA, Transmission Interface Site) should be made more stringent in order that approval of the other party’s Local Safety Instructions can be given.
 Provided these requirements are not unreasonable, the other party will make such changes as soon as reasonably practicable.
 These changes may need to cover the application of Isolation and/or Earthing at a place remote from the Connection Site (or, in the case of OTSUA, Transmission Interface Site), depending upon the System layout.
 Approval may not be withheld because the party required to approve reasonably believes the provisions relating to Isolation and/or Earthing are too stringent.